mbzron/ecoli_shikimate_demo/README.md

 $ gsmodutils test
 ```

-which shows that the model supports growth on the expected substrates with the following output,
+which shows that the model supports growth on the expected substrates with the following output

 ```shell script
     --model::iJO1366.json::conditions::glc_growth